The New Neighbor

 “You’re originally from Wales, but you’ve moved around quite a bit.
 Considering the way you hold yourself, I’d say you were raised in a military family.
 You’re a “professional” student, probably gained three or four stone the first few years on your own.
 You have recently begun dieting.”
 His lips tightened and the corners pulled back in that forced smile of his.
 “Congratulations on your success so far.”

 I was prepared for embarrassment or anger in reaction.
 That’s how most people respond to Sherlock’s brand of honesty.
 Tears I could handle.
 I half expected to see her either slap him or quietly back away and never speak to us again.
-I never expected to see the day someone was bemused by one of his deductions.
-Yet, as I watched her during his spiel, one eyebrow arched before the corners of her mouth quirked up in amusement.
+I never expected to see the day someone was amused by one of his deductions.
+Yet, as I watched her during his spiel, one eyebrow arched before the corners of her mouth quirked up.

 “Ah well, maybe next time, Mr. Holmes,” she said.
 “If you’ll excuse me, I need to finish taking these boxes down.”